 But what to do?
 Well, there are avenues to explore and MTA Queensland is working exceptionally hard to deliver options to its members and the wider industry.

-Perhaps most notable amongst those is 2mota, the online booking platform and automotive business marketplace launched in November.
-It is a unique platform and one that enables businesses to get a presence online, engage with consumers, and be part of a community of businesses that can share resources and, should they require it, find skilled technicians for short-term work.
+Perhaps most notable amongst those is 2mota, the automotive business marketplace launched in November.
+It is a unique platform and one that enables businesses to get a presence online and be part of a community of businesses that can share resources and, should they require it, find skilled technicians for short-term work.
 You can check out more about 2mota HERE.

 2mota is not the only business resource with which MTA Queensland and MTAiQ have been involved.
 As a part of the Australian government’s Small Business Digital Champion initiative, MTA Queensland is tasked to deliver to small business owners access to information on how current and future technological trends in the auto industry will impact their business, as well as advice on how to use digital technology – all of which is aimed to assist members to become more digitally effective and more profitable.
 There are plenty of resources available through the MTA Queensland website, and the delivery of workshops on how to best use social media and google has already begun.